Becoming Persons of Substance

 The Homeroom System

 Each class is accompanied throughout the day by a dedicated homeroom teacher whose desk sits within the classroom itself.
-This is not surveillance.
-It is presence—the quiet availability of an adult who knows each student's struggles, notices changes in mood, and provides guidance in the immediate moments when guidance matters.
+This is presence—the quiet availability of an adult who knows each student's struggles, notices changes in mood, and provides guidance in the moments when guidance matters.

 Daily Formation

 Character is shaped in specifics.
 The school day begins with collective gathering.
-Students wear uniforms not as restriction but as equalizer—when appearance is standardized, status competition diminishes.
-Digital devices are collected upon arrival and returned at dismissal; the school day belongs to presence, to the teacher in front of you, the peer beside you, the text in your hands.
+Students wear uniforms as an equalizer—when appearance is standardized, status competition diminishes.
+Digital devices are collected upon arrival and returned at dismissal; the school day belongs to presence.

-Each semester concludes with formal character evaluation encompassing not just academic performance but contribution to community life.
-We believe students rise to the standards set for them.
+Each semester concludes with formal character evaluation encompassing academic performance and contribution to community life.